palliakash/palliakash/README.md

 ### 🚀 What I'm Currently Working On

 -   **Gen AI Engineer at Cognizant:** Collaborating with Google to deliver end-to-end application development solutions using FlutterFlow, integrating the Gemini 2.0 Flash  model for advanced video file analysis, and enhancing data analysis pipelines and other multiple projects (POCs)

--   **Fine-Tuning NLP Models:** Personal project focusing on fine-tuning Language Models using the Ramayan and Mahabharat datasets, with plans for a Streamlit application to showcase the results.

 ---

 ### 💻 Technologies & Tools I Love